LuddaLudwig/UPLforOAR/README.md

 | Logan Generating Plant_Unit1_B01 |         5.33e-09 |            1 |
 | Nucla_001_1                      |         5.33e-09 |            1 |

-Top 5 of 42 sources for EG standard UPL calculation
+Top 5 of 42 sources for existing source UPL calculation

 Since there were more than 30 sources in the emissions data, the top 12% were chosen to represent the top sources.
 This yielded 47 sources.
 The